 The Mazda Foundation aims to provide financial aid for community advancement, such as the improvement of education and employment skills, development of technology and the protection of the environment.

 The Foundation periodically identifies a priority area of focus.
-The Foundation currently has two priority areas of focus, being:
+The Foundation currently has one priority area of focus, being: